GuillaumeLazar/raspberry-touchtable/README.md

 ## DeviceAcquisitionTcpClient

-A desktop application that allow to send information to "nm-touchtable" using a mouse (instead of a camera like with "nm-touchtable-camera").
+A desktop application that allow to send information to "nm-touchtable" using a simple mouse (instead of a camera like with "nm-touchtable-camera").
 The application display a 320x240 window (it's a fixed sensor area). each time the user press, move or release the mouse cursor into this window, a json message is sent to the server.

 ## Json message